 Google Assistant is found in a number of voice-powered smart speakers.
 Using one the the best smart speakers, like the Google Home or the Nest Mini, you can take advantage of all the best Google Assistant skills.
 But there are excellent third-party speakers that support Google Assistant, too.
-You can use any of them to play music, control your smart home gadgets, get answers to all sorts of queries and more.
+You can use any of them to play music, control any of the best Google Home compatible devices in your smart home, get answers to all sorts of queries and more.
 Here are the 15 best Google Home speakers out of the dozens we've reviewed.

 Onkyo Smart Speaker G3